Bladder Lift (Sacroculpopexy) Postoperative Instructions

 Do not drive or take baths while the catheter is in place.

-- One week: Nurse visit in one week in the urologist’s office to remove skin staples and place steri strips (strong band-aids).
-The steri strips will fall off on their own in one to two weeks.
-You may shower with these in place.
-You may remove the steri strips at two weeks if they have not fallen off on their own
+If skin were staples placed, this will be removed in the office in about a week.
+The nurse will remove staples and play strong Band-Aids called Steri-Strips.
+The Steri-Strips will fall off on their own in one to two weeks.
+You may trim the Steri-Strips if they start to peel off.
+Remove them at two weeks if they have not fallen off on their own.

-- Long term: Follow your gynecologist’s recommendation for pap smears if your cervix was left in place.
+If hysterectomy was performed.
+Patient’s typically see the gynecologist at two weeks to review the pathology report.
+Follow your gynecologist’s recommendation for Pap smears if your cervix was left in place.

 Things You May Encounter After Surgery

 - Bruises around the incision sites: These are common and should not alarm you.
 They will resolve over time.

 - Abdominal distention, constipation or bloating: Make sure you are taking your stool softener as directed.
 If you don’t have a bowel movement or pass gas or are feeling uncomfortable 24 hours after surgery, try taking Milk of Magnesia as directed on the bottle.
 If, after two doses of Milk of Magnesia, you still have not had a bowel movement, call our office.
 Do not use an enema.

 Contact Us Immediately if You Are Experiencing Any of the Following